 Expressive language disorder - developmental

-Developmental expressive language disorder is a condition in which a child has lower than normal ability in vocabulary, producing complex sentences, and remembering words.
+Developmental expressive language disorder is a condition in which a child has lower than normal ability in vocabulary, saying complex sentences, and remembering words.
 However, a child with this disorder may have the normal language skills needed to understand verbal or written communication.

-Language disorder - expressive
+Language disorder - expressive; Specific language impairment

 Expressive language disorder is common in school-aged children.